Free Account Opening + AMC Free Demat

 2. When interest rates fall, the company redeems the existing NCDs and issues new NCDs at a lower interest rate.

-A call option can only be exercised by the company after a certain period of the NCD has matured.
+A call option can only be exercised by the company after the NCD has covered specified period.
 A date for the exercise of the Call Option is specified in the Offer Document if the Call Option is applicable.

 8. The full form of NCD IPO is Non-Convertible Debentures (NCDs) issued through Initial Public Offer.
 All non-convertible debentures that are listed on the stock exchange are called NCD IPOs.